marzeq/command-runner.nvim/README.md

 if you ever want to change the commands, you can run it again, and the commands will appear there again for you to edit.

-each directory has it's own set of commands, so you can have different sets of commands for different projects. they are persistent across sessions.
+each project has it's own set of commands that are persistent accross sessions. if you are inside a git repo, the root of the repo will be stored, so no matter how deep you are in the project tree, the commands will be the same. otherwise, the current working directory will be used as a fallback.

 ### running the commands